Documentation Index

 Large Dataset Warning

 When the interaction history contains 5,000 or more rows, a confirmation dialog appears before analysis begins.
-The dialog shows:
+The dialog shows:- Accuracy comparison — ML Worker uses logistic regression and statistical analysis on the full dataset vs. LLM pattern matching on summarized data

 - Estimated cost — Token count and approximate cost if proceeding with LLM